af83/desi/README.md

 Desi (Developper ElasticSearch Installer) is very simple tool to quickly set up an [Elastic Search](http://www.elasticsearch.org/) local install for development purposes.

+It can:
-It will download and install ElasticSearch (the latest version by default) and let you start/stop/restart it.
+  * download and install ElasticSearch (the latest release by default)
+  * start/stop/restart it.
+  * do basic indices management (list, delete, empty a given set of indices)

 ## Installation